Vanishing performance of the parity-encoded quantum approximate optimization algorithm applied to spin-glass models: Tensor-network calculations

 \subsection{Optimized angles for $H_{ST}$}

 We start by optimizing all the QAOA angles on an instance-by-instance basis in order to minimize $\ev{H_{ST}}{\psi(\bm{\gamma},\bm{\beta}, \bm{\Omega})}$, and thus maximize the performance~\eqref{eq:P_ST}.
 For the optimization, we use the `L-BFGS-B’ implementation of \texttt{SciPy}.
-We restrict the angle search space to symmetry determined ranges [see Appendix~\ref{app:angle_sym}].
+This is an optimizer with bounded parameter intervals, therefore we restrict the angle search space to symmetry determined ranges [see Appendix~\ref{app:angle_sym}].
+Within these ranges, we initialize the parameters uniformly random.

 In Fig.~\ref{fig:P_ST_optimal}, we plot the numerically determined performance ratio averaged over 200 sampled instances.
 We see that, in particular for $p=1$, this matches exactly the result~\eqref{eq:P_ST_p1}.
 However, also for higher $p>1$ it does not improve much beyond this result, consistent with~\eqref{eq:UB_fixedp}.
 However, also for very small system sizes for which all the RCCs could in principle contribute, we do not obtain better results.
 This is e.g. the case for $N=4$ and $p=3$.
 In this figure, we also show the exact solution (dashed black lines) for comparison.
 In the thermodynamic limit, this converges to the Parisi constant, see Eq.~\eqref{eq:parisi_limit}.
 However, because of the quadratic qubit overhead of the parity encoding and the underlying structure of the RCCs, we are numerically limited to very small problem sizes.
 For such small system sizes, there are strong finite size effects.
 For instance, one such effect is the seemingly different behavior for even and odd system sizes, as is clearly visible in the curve of the exact solution.